-A home health aide cares for people who have disabilities, chronic illnesses, cognitive impairments, or age-related problems.
-He or she provides basic services that include administering medications, changing bandages, and checking vital signs like temperature, and pulse and respiration rates.
+A home health aide cares for people who have disabilities, chronic illnesses, cognitive impairments, or age-related problems, who have the need or desire to still live in their own home.
+The home health aide provides basic services that include administering medications, changing bandages, and checking vital signs like temperature, and pulse and respiration rates.

 Although a home health aide works independently, he or she is supervised by a medical professional, usually a registered nurse.

 Do not confuse home health aides with personal care aides who don't provide medical services of any type.

 - In 2017, home health aides earned a median annual salary of $23,130 and hourly wages of $11.12

 - There were 911,500 people employed in this occupation in 2016.

 - Home healthcare agencies employ most individuals, usually deploying them to patients homes.

 - Jobs are typically full time.
 Schedules often require work on weekends, evenings, and holidays.
 Overnight shifts and live-in shifts are not uncommon.